BILL HENSHAW, OD, FCOVD

 Alternate wear

 We recommended the alternate wear program mainly for one reason.
-Although, the lenses we use are of exceptional quality, you save money in the contact lens material.
-If you do not lose or tear a lens you only need four pairs of lenses for the entire year.
+Although the lenses we use are of exceptional quality, you save money on the contact lens material.
+If you do not lose or tear a lens, you only need four pairs of lenses for the entire year.

 How does it work?
 You wear one pair of lenses for one week.
-At the end of the week you store those lenses in a case with solutions.
-Then for the next week you wear your second pair of contact lenses.
+At the end of the week, you store those lenses in a case with solutions.
+Then, for the next week, you wear your second pair of contact lenses.
 You then alternate pairs week after week for six months.
-At six months we reevaluate your contact lenses for fit and eye health and provide your second two pairs.
+At six months, we reevaluate your contact lenses for fit and eye health and provide your second pairs.

 Should a lens rip or be lost, you have a spare and can purchase a replacement from us.
-If you were not a part of alternate wear, you would have to purchase a box of six.
+If you were not a part of alternative wear, you would have to purchase a box of six.
 Note the industry packaged lenses by six, not evenly divisible into a month!
-Thus you end up purchasing more lenses than needed in a month.
+Thus, you end up purchasing more lenses than needed in a month.

 The method is not endorsed by the FDA.
-Yet, the lenses meet the criterion required by the FDA for extended wear.
+Yet the lenses meet the FDA's extended-wear criteria.
 Extended wear means wearing lenses on your eyes 720 hours in a row, twice more than our alternate wear suggests in waking hours wear.

-Many people wear their contact lenses far beyond the four weeks advised by the FDA with lenses less superior to those we have limited to the alternate wear program.
-Also we, at no extra cost to you, provide a six month contact lens evaluation when you replace your two pairs of contact lenses.
+Many people wear their contact lenses far beyond the four weeks advised by the FDA, with lenses less superior to those we have limited to the alternate wear program.
+Also, we provide a six-month contact lens evaluation at no extra cost when you replace your two pairs of contact lenses.

-Should you not be comfortable with the lack of the FDA endorsement or not desire to store lenses a week, you may purchase four six packs for the year. and discard your lenses after four weeks.
-Remember we pass the lenses along to you at our cost.
+Should you not be comfortable with the lack of FDA endorsement or not desire to store lenses for a week, you may purchase four six-packs for the year, and discard your lenses after four weeks.
+Remember, we pass the lenses along to you at our cost.

 We ask you to sign a form acknowledging that you: 1.
 Are wearing lenses beyond the recommended period according to the FDA.
-2. We informed you the FDA recommendation is four week disposal.
-3. You do not hold us liable for damage to you resultant only from wear of the lenses beyond four weeks.
+2. We informed you that the FDA recommendation is a four-week disposal.
+3. You do not hold us liable for damage to you resulting only from wear of the lenses beyond four weeks.

-Optometrists with your budget in mind have safely provided alternate wear over 40 years.
+Optometrists with your budget in mind have safely provided alternate wear for over 40 years.

 Contact Us: